-NYC terror suspect was an Uber driver
+New York terror suspect was an Uber driver

 IBM Cloud Private brings cloud native computing to your data center

-NYC terror suspect Sayfullo Saipov was a driver for Uber, the company confirms.
+New York terror suspect Sayfullo Saipov was a driver for Uber, the company confirms.
 He has been accused of driving a truck into a crowd near the World Trade Center in Manhattan on Tuesday, reportedly killing at least eight and injuring 11 more.

 “We are horrified by this senseless act of violence.
 Our hearts are with the victims and their families.
 We have reached out to law enforcement to provide our full assistance,” said an Uber spokesperson.